 Treasury is publishing multiple funding opportunity announcements (FOAs) as part of the RESTORE Act grant program.
-This announcement applies only to the Direct Component, and is only for applications for eligible construction and real property acquisition activities, including projects with or without a non-federal costshare for another federally funded project or program.
-To apply for eligible activities involving non-construction activities, applicants should use the non-construction funding opportunity announcement.
-All construction and real property acquisition activities, and any activity that requires a permit from a federal or state agency, including natural resource restoration projects, should be submitted under this construction and real property acquisition funding opportunity announcement.
+This announcement applies only to the Direct Component and is only for applications for eligible non-construction activities, including projects with or without a non-federal cost-share for another federally funded project or program.
+This announcement also includes planning assistance needed to prepare the Multiyear Implementation Plan (Multiyear Plan) required by the RESTORE Act.
+To apply for eligible activities involving construction and/or acquisition of real property or any other activity that requires a permit from a federal or state agency, including natural resource restoration projects, applicants should use the construction and real property acquisition funding opportunity announcement.